-We provide clean, undamaged face coverings and strongly recommend they are worn by employees over the nose and mouth when indoors, and when outdoors and less than six feet away from another person, including non-employees, and where required by orders from the California Department of Public Health (CDPH) or local health department (OCHCA).
-Personal Protective Equipment (PPE) will be provided to staff (and students if they do not have them) in accordance with OCHCA guidelines.
+We provide clean, undamaged face coverings and ensure they are worn appropriately over the nose and mouth where and when required by orders from the California Department of Public Health (CDPH) or local health department (OCHCA).
+Personal Protective Equipment (PPE) will be provided to staff (and students if they do not have them) in accordance with OCHCA and CDPH guidelines.